-14. “Queen of New Orleans” by Jon Bon Jovi
+14. “Queen Of New Orleans” By Jon Bon Jovi

-The lyric is clever since the Cajun people are descendants of the French-Canadians that once inhabited the city.
+The lyric is clever since the Cajun people are descendants of the French Canadians that once inhabited the city.
 The mention brings an extra dose of culture to Bon Jovi’s song about Louisiana.

-15. “Louisiana Saturday Night” by Mel McDaniel
+15. “Louisiana Saturday Night” By Mel McDaniel

-Possums, rifles, family, and dancing in the kitchen are some Saturday night essentials.
+These are some Saturday night specials that the singer takes part in until he gets old.
 It may not detail a wild night out on Bourbon Street, but the song holds just as true.
 Part of Louisiana’s charm is its more intimate southern moments.

 Summing Up Our List Of Louisiana Songs